The second in a four-part series on water law and allocation in the Colorado River Basin. By Rica Fulton

 Most fundamentally, the Compact divided the Colorado River Basin into an Upper (WY, CO, NM, UT) and Lower Basin (AZ, CA, NV) giving them each 7.5 million-acre-feet.
 The Upper Basin, however, has to deliver the entire 7.5 million-acre-feet (or 75 million-acre-feet every ten years), before they can use their share.
 The Compact allocation scheme also supersedes the prior appropriation doctrine on any water rights in the Colorado River Basin AFTER 1922, if there is ever a need to take shortages in order to deliver water to the Lower Basin.
 Water managers refer to this event as a “Compact Call,” and it has yet to occur.

 An evolving society

-Jeffersonian notions of an agrarian society, and the yeoman farmer popular in the early 1900’s, inspired many early natural resources laws, such as the Colorado River Compact.
-Pioneer minds held an image of modest family farms, generating crops and supporting cattle on a small-scale.
-However, innately arid conditions mixed with rapid technological advances during the industrial revolution, and the rise of corporate agricultural, triggered a shift in how Western society treats water.
+Jeffersonian notions of an agrarian society, and the yeoman farmer popular in the early 1900s, inspired many early natural resources laws, such as the Colorado River Compact.
+Pioneer minds held an image of modest family farms, generating crops and supporting cattle on a small scale.
+However, innately arid conditions mixed with rapid technological advances during the industrial revolution, and the rise of corporate agriculture, triggered a shift in how Western society treats water.

 In the decades following 1922, numerous other federal laws, agreements, statutes, compacts, policies, and an international treaty were required to solidify who was able to benefit from water in the Colorado River Basin, and where it went, based on the evolution of our quickly changing society.